You are here

 The reforms establish new templates for prescription medicines and non-prescription medicines, which outline minimum requirements and exemptions to requirements where applicable.

-Newly registered medicines must produce their CMI using the new template from 1 January 2021 and all previously registered medicines will be required to adopt the new format by 30 December 2025.
+For submissions made from 1 January 2021 that result in a new register entry (e.g. new chemical entity, extension of indication, major variation), the CMI must be produced using the new template.
+All previously registered medicines will be required to adopt the new format by 30 December 2025.
 While the reforms include a significant transition period, the TGA will be working with industry stakeholders to encourage sponsors to adopt the new format earlier for the benefit of consumers.

 The updated regulations maintain the previously established general requirements that CMI documents must be: